Samad-Azeez/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task-4: A script that display current directory contents, including hidden files.
 Task-5: A script that display current directory contents.
 Task-6: A script that creates a directory named my_first_directory in the /tmp/ directory.
+Task-7: A script that Move the file betty from /tmp/ to /tmp/my_first_directory.